 Location: San Diego

 Super Bowls: 3 (XXII, XXXII, XXXVII)

-Originally known as Jack Murphy Stadium and now SDCCU Stadium, this venue is likely to be demolished because San Diego State plans on building a new stadium at its location.
+Originally known as Jack Murphy Stadium, this venue was recently demolished because San Diego State has built a new stadium.

 Super Bowls: 2 (XXVIII, XXXIV)